Frequently Asked Questions

 The minimum investment is $2,000.
 Afterwards, additional funds invested must also meet the $2,000 minimum investment requirement.
 Shares purchased through the dividend reinvestment program (DRIP) are exempt from the $2,000 minimum investment requirement.

-ACH transactions are mandatory for all investments under $25,000.
-For orders above this minimum, we also accept wires.
+You may fund your investment via ACH transactions or wires.
 During the investment placement process, you will be prompted to add a bank account either using your online banking credentials or manually by entering your bank’s routing and account numbers.
-Please note that we will need a linked bank account in order to send any distributions.
+Wires require additional steps and instructions are provided.
+Please note that we will need a linked bank account in order to deposit any distributions directly to your bank account.

 We currently support personal investment accounts, joint accounts, and certain entity accounts (Trusts, Limited Liability Companies, Limited Partnerships, C Corporations, and S Corporations).
 For more information on IRA accounts, see below.